 The intellectual property portfolio for our novel DNA alkylators and novel scaffold platforms is directed to compositions of matter for the novel DNA alkylators, ADCs thereof, novel scaffolds, as well as methods of using and making these novel conjugates, scaffolds and compositions of matter.
-As of February 28, 2018, we owned five pending U.S. patent applications (including three pending provisional U.S. patent applications), three pending foreign patent applications, and three pending PCT patent applications.
+As of January 31, 2019, we owned one issued U.S. patent, nine pending U.S. patent applications (including six pending provisional U.S. patent applications), eight pending foreign patent applications, and three pending PCT patent applications.
 We intend to enter the national/regional phase of the PCT patent applications in a number of jurisdictions, including Australia, Brazil, Canada, China, Europe, Hong Kong, Israel, India, Japan, Macau, Mexico, Russia, South Korea, and Taiwan.
-Any U.S. or foreign patent issuing from the pending applications covering the novel DNA alkylators and novel scaffold platforms is projected to expire between 2037 and 2038, excluding any additional term for patent term adjustments or patent term extensions.
+Any U.S. or foreign patent issuing from the pending applications covering the novel DNA alkylators and novel scaffold platforms is projected to expire between 2037 and 2039, excluding any additional term for patent term adjustments or patent term extensions.